Vatsim-Scandinavia/ENOR-Sectorfile/README.md

 Releases done in GitHub does not include all essential files for the sectorfile.

+# Bugs and feedback
+If you have observed any bugs or something that did not work as intended, please createa an issue within GitHub.

 # Maintainers
 The repository is maintained by the Norwegian sectorfile developers.